-Personal data collection will be required in some of the WPs for events organization or for committees' constitution (Local HOOP Committees, Biowaste Clubs, Circular Investors Board).
+Personal data collection is required in some of the WPs for events organization or for committees' constitution (Local HOOP Committees, Biowaste Clubs, Circular Investors Board, Legal Advisory Board) and management.
 These personal data, mainly professional, consist on names, e-mail addresses and organization.
-It is not required further sensitive details.
-The expected lists of contacts are as indicated in Table 2.
+Sensitive details (food allergies) are collected only when strictly necessary and kept as confidential as possible.
+The lists of contacts gathered for the development of HOOP activities are presented in Table 2.